brightzheng100/platform-automation-pipelines/README.md

 ![patch-products.gif](screenshots/patch-products.gif)

 > Note:
-> 1. Don't be surprise if the `patch-products` would automatically run first time, after you `fly`, without any version patch -- it's just to catch up with the desired version to have a **baseline** and wouldn't hurt the platform.
+> 1. Don't be surprised if the `patch-products` would automatically run first time, after you `fly`, without any version patch -- it's just to catch up with the desired version to have a **baseline** and wouldn't hurt the platform.
 > 2. There are always groups named `ALL` and `apply-changes`, but the products are fully configurable.

 #### The Configurability for Products